Understand how to get a British passport, take the UK citizenship test, and more.

 From 1 January 1883, a child born outside the UK acquires UK citizenship through descent if at least one parent is a UK citizen through birth, naturalization, registration or adoption.
 Prior to 1983, citizenship of the UK and Colonies was automatically transferred for only one generation and only through the father, if parents were married.
 Since 2009, those born before 1983 to a British mother have been eligible to apply for UK citizenship through descent.

 You can check whether you qualify for UK citizenship through birth or descent here.

 UK citizenship by naturalization

-You can apply for UK citizenship by naturalization after 5 years of residence, or 3 years of residence if you’re married to or in a civil partnership with a UK citizen.
-You need to meet the following UK citizenship requirements:
+You can apply for UK citizenship by naturalization after five years of residence, or three years of residence if you’re married to or in a civil partnership with a UK citizen.
+You need to meet the following requirements:

 - sufficient knowledge of English

 - passed the Life in the UK test

 - have no serious criminal convictions

-- spent no more than 450 days outside the UK in the last 5 years (270 days in the last 3 years if partner is a UK citizen) and no more than 90 days outside in the last year
+- spent no more than 450 days outside the UK in the last five years (270 days in the last three years if partner is a UK citizen) and no more than 90 days abroad in the last year

-- have had UK indefinite leave to remain for the last 12 months
+- have had indefinite leave to remain for the last year

 There are three ways to make a UK citizenship application:

-- Make an individual application using the UK citizenship application form, available here.
+- Using the UK citizenship application form, available here.
 Guidance notes available here.

-- You can apply through the Nationality Checking Service of your local authority, see information here.
+- With the Nationality Checking Service of your local authority, see information here.

 - Apply through a licensed immigration adviser.
 More information here.

-When making your UK citizenship application, you will need to provide your biometric information along with the following documents proving:
+When making your UK citizenship application, you provide your biometric information along with the following documents proving:

 - knowledge of English language

 - indefinite leave to remain

 - relationship status if applying as a partner of a UK citizen